Corpus2Skill: Distilling Enterprise Knowledge into Navigable Agent Skills for QA and RAG: Failure Analysis

 \section{Failure Analysis}

-We examine the 62 queries (31\%) on which \corpusskill{} scores Factuality$\leq$0.4 or Context Recall$\leq$0.2.
-By comparing each query's retrieved documents against the gold article IDs (using prefix matching, since \corpusskill{} uses truncated content hashes), we identify three failure modes:
+We examine the 45 queries (22\%) on which \corpusskill{} scores Factuality$\leq$0.4 or Context Recall$\leq$0.2, and categorize them into four failure modes.

-\paragraph{Navigation miss (38 queries).} The agent retrieves documents but none match the gold article, indicating it descended into the wrong branch of the hierarchy.
-For example, a query about reordering CMS collection items is routed to a general site-editing skill instead of the CMS-specific one; a query about blocking time slots in a staff schedule navigates to a generic booking group rather than the staff-management leaf.
-These misroutes occur at the \emph{top level} of the hierarchy, where broad skill summaries fail to distinguish closely related topics.
+\paragraph{Navigation miss (19 queries).} The agent retrieves documents but none overlap with the gold context (Context Recall$=$0), indicating it descended into the wrong branch.
+For example, a query about connecting PayPal is routed to a general payments group instead of the payment-setup leaf; a query about changing a header background on scroll navigates to a layout group rather than the header-effects cluster.
+These misroutes typically occur at the \emph{top level}, where broad skill summaries fail to distinguish closely related topics.

-\paragraph{Partial navigation (19 queries).} The agent's retrieved set includes the gold document, yet scores remain low.
-In these cases the gold article is retrieved alongside several non-relevant documents, diluting the context provided to the answer synthesis step.
-The agent correctly identified the general topic area but over-retrieved from neighboring leaf groups.
+\paragraph{Partial navigation (16 queries).} The agent's retrieved set partially overlaps with the gold ($0<$Context Recall$<0.6$) but includes too many non-relevant documents, diluting the context and producing a low-quality answer.
+The agent identified the correct general topic area but over-retrieved from neighboring leaf groups.

-\paragraph{Synthesis error (3 queries).} The agent retrieves contextually relevant documents (Context Recall$\geq$0.6) but produces a factually incorrect answer, typically by over-generalizing across multiple articles or misinterpreting conditional instructions as universal.
+\paragraph{Synthesis error (5 queries).} The agent retrieves contextually relevant documents (Context Recall$\geq$0.6) but produces a factually incorrect answer, typically by over-generalizing across multiple articles or misinterpreting conditional instructions as universal.

-\paragraph{No documents retrieved (2 queries).} Two queries (``How do I clear my browser cache?'' and a Gmail password reset question) resulted in zero retrieved documents.
-Both have gold articles in the corpus (Wix publishes help articles for these topics), but the agent could not locate a matching skill branch and correctly declined to answer rather than hallucinating.
+\paragraph{No documents retrieved (5 queries).} Five queries resulted in zero or near-zero retrieval.
+These include off-domain queries (``How do I clear my browser cache?'', a Gmail password reset question, Google Ads billing) where the agent could not locate a matching skill branch and declined to answer rather than hallucinating.

-\paragraph{Takeaway.} The dominant bottleneck is initial topic routing: 38 of 62 failures stem from the agent choosing the wrong top-level branch.
-The compact-mode ablation (\Cref{sec:ablations}), which produces narrower top-level clusters, partially mitigates this by providing finer-grained topic separation at the first navigation step.
+\paragraph{Takeaway.} The dominant bottleneck remains initial topic routing: 19 of 45 failures stem from the agent choosing the wrong top-level branch.
+The narrow-tree ablation (\Cref{sec:ablations}), which produces finer-grained top-level clusters, partially mitigates this by providing sharper topic separation at the first navigation step.